Nordgaren/DS-Gadget/README.md

 **[Stagmattica](https://github.com/Stagmattica)** Helped me get started with DS Gadget

 # Change Log
+### Release 1.3

+* Fixed so that char type, team type and play region are no longer editable while in Arena+

 ### Release 1.1 and 1.2
 **Update to Resources/Equipment/Items/Spells.txt and Resources/Equipment/Items/UseableItems.txt PLEASE COPY THESE OVER**